JuliaLang/www.julialang.org/jsoc/gsoc/images.md

 ### Where to go for discussion and to find mentors

 Interested students are encouraged to [open an discussion in Images.jl](https://github.com/JuliaImages/Images.jl/discussions/new) to introduce themselves and discuss the detailed project ideas.
-To increase the chance of getting useful feeback, please provide detailed plans and ideas (don't just copy the contents here).
+To increase the chance of getting useful feedback, please provide detailed plans and ideas (don't just copy the contents here).